-- Regular revisions of quarterly data are included in the balance of payments each quarter and can affect data up to three quarters; - Regular revisions of annual data are included in the balance of payments once a year and may affect quarterly and annual data up to three years. - 4.3.2 Preliminary and/or revised data are clearly identified.
+- Regular revisions of quarterly data are included in the balance of payments each quarter and can affect data up to three quarters; - Regular revisions of annual data are included in the balance of payments once a year and may affect quarterly and annual data up to three years.

-Preliminary data are identified in footnotes.14 Users are not informed whenever data are revised.
+Preliminary data are identified in footnotes.
+Users are not informed whenever data are revised.
 A detailed explanation of the revisions, when significant, has not been always available, according to the users survey.
 Users interviewed specifically mentioned recent revisions in foreign direct investment data.